Production-grade installation

 Before you begin, make sure you have the following:

-BEL requires a valid license key to run, which is freely available through the Buoyant portal.
-Following the instructions there, you should end up with an environment variable like this:
+BEL requires a valid license key to run.
+Log into the Buoyant portal and follow the instructions there.
+You should end up with an environment variable like this:

 export BUOYANT_LICENSE=[LICENSE]